-Matthew Liebman is a senior attorney in the Litigation Program and works on all aspects of ALDF’s civil cases, including investigating reports of animal cruelty, conducting legal research, developing new legal theories, and appearing in court.
+Matthew Liebman is Director of Litigation in the litigation program and works on all aspects of ALDF’s civil cases.
 He has litigated cases including ALDF v.
-Conyers, which resulted in the rescue of more than 100 dogs from a North Carolina hoarder; ALDF v.
-Keating, in which seven horses were saved from starvation; and Animal Place v.
-Cheung, which seeks justice for 50,000 hens abandoned without food by egg farmers.
+Otter, the first lawsuit to successfully invalidate an Ag-Gag law; Bennett v.
+McDaniel, which rescued a captive bear from a small concrete cage where she had languished for 16 years; and ALDF v.
+Conyers, which resulted in the rescue of more than 100 dogs from a North Carolina hoarder.
 Matthew’s writing has appeared in the Animal Law Review, the Journal of Animal Law, the Stanford Environmental Law Journal, and the Animal Legal & Historical Web Center.
 With Bruce Wagman, Matthew co-authored A Worldview of Animal Law, which examines how the legal systems of different countries govern our interactions with animals.

 Chris Berry works on a broad range of animal issues including puppy mills, factory farms, and consumer rights.
 He helps formulate creative legal theories to help animals and challenges government agencies that are not following the law as in Legal Rights and Duties in Lost Pet Disputes.
 Chris also works hard to fight abuse on factory farms and protect consumers who want to make humane choices.
 For example, Chris served on the Cal-Cruz Hatcheries case, applying the animal cruelty code to a chicken hatchery through a consumer protection law.
 Chris also worked on Glover v.
 Mahrt, a class-action lawsuit alleging that egg packaging depicting outdoor hens mislead consumers who wanted to buy more humanely produced eggs.